-Semester
+Q Q

-Hours
+Semester Hours Semester Hours

-English 30
+English 30 Office Skills (shorthand,

-Mathematics 21
+Mathematics 21 •

-Physical Education 30
+Physical Education transcription, and typ- ing)12

-Fine Arts
+Fine Arts 30 = -

-Industrial Arts 30
+Industrial Arts 30 Minimum office experience.

+Certification may be granted in

-French or Spanish24
+French or Spanish 24 the individual areas as follows:

-This is based on two units of
+This is based on two units of Typewriting4

-high school French or Spanish,
+high school French or Spanish, Stenography11-13

-otherwise 30 semester hours is
+otherwise 30 semester hours is Stenography, including

 required.
-(This must include 6
+(This must include 6 transcription9

 S. H. of spoken language).
+Typing2-4

-Social Science
+Social Science30 Bookkeeping 15

 a.
-American History
+American History 6 Accounting and Manageb.
+European History 6 ment.

-b.
-European History6

 c.
+From Government, Geog- Basic Business 24

-From Government, Geography, Economics or Sociology 12
+raphy, Economics or So- Economics12

+ciology12 Management and

 d.
-Electives (from a, b,
+Electives (from a, b.
+Accounting12

-c) 9
+c)9 Music Education: General 36

-Individual certification will be
+Individual certification will be a.
+Applied Music18

-granted in any of the specific
+granted in any of the specific Piano6-12

-areas, history, government, geography, economics and sociology,
+areas, history, government, geog- Voice6-12

+raphy, economics and sociology, b.
+Theory of Music12

-in which 12 semester hours credit is presented.
-Certification for
+in which 12 semester hours cred- (Harmony, form, earit is presented.
+Certification for training)

-Citizenship or Civics or Problems
+Citizenship or Civics or Problems c.
+History and apprein American Democracy would ciation of music 6

-in American Democracy would require credit for at least 18 se- mester hours from government,
+require credit for at least 18 se- Music Education: Instrumester hours from government, mental 36

-economics, and sociology.
+economics and sociology. a.
+Applied Music21

-economics, and sociology.
-Science 20 This shall include: Biology, Chemistry, Physics and Geography or Geology.
-Commerce 36 Economics and Retailing 12-15 Accounting and Management (including Office Management) 12-15
+Science20 Major instrument12

+This shall include: Biology, Two minor instru-

+Chemistry, Physics and Geog- ments (piano advised

+raphy or Geology. to be one)

+Commerce36

+Economics and b.
+Theory of Music (har-

+Retailing12-15 mony, form, ear-

+Accounting and Management training)9

+(including Office Manage- c.
+History and Apprement)12-15 ciation of Music 6